By STAN CHOE and ALEX VEIGA and DAMIAN J. TROISE

 The third, though, is getting more concerning by the day: the accelerating spread of the virus.

-The United States has more than 69,000 known cases, and the worldwide number of infections has topped a half-million, according to Johns Hopkins University.
-The death toll has climbed to more than 23,000, while more than 120,000 have recovered.
+The United States has more than 69,000 known cases, and the worldwide number of infections has topped 487,000, according to Johns Hopkins University.
+The death toll has surpassed 22,000, while more than 117,000 have recovered.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death